OCHA-DAP/hdx-hapi/docs/data_usage_guides/population_and_socio-economy.md

 ### Usage Notes

-* The data is available at admin 0 and admin 1
+* The data is available at admin 0 and admin 1 with admin names supplied in the returned data
 * We use p-codes from the source data which was p-coded by taking the admin 1 names, and applying the algorithm from [`hdx-python-country`](https://hdx-python-country.readthedocs.io/en/latest/)
-* Any rows whose p-codes are unmatched are p-coded at the national level with admin names supplied in the returned data
+* Where admin 1 names could not be p-coded, the provided p-codes from the source data are at national level
 * Trends are estimated using indicators in the global MPI that are harmonised across the time periods and are used where data is available for a country
 * For any country where trends are unavailable in the source, the latest data